De Mysteriis Dom Sathanas

 De Mysteriis Dom Sathanas is the debut studio album by Norwegian black metal band Mayhem.
 Songwriting began in 1987, but due to the suicide of vocalist Per "Dead" Ohlin and the murder of guitarist Øystein "Euronymous" Aarseth, the album's release was delayed until May 1994.
-De Mysteriis Dom Sathanas is widely regarded one of the most influential black metal albums of all time.
+De Mysteriis Dom Sathanas is widely regarded as one of the most influential black metal albums of all time.
 It is the band's only studio album to feature Aarseth and Varg "Count Grishnackh" Vikernes.

 Background and recording

 1987–1991

 Mayhem began writing songs for the album in late 1987 or early 1988, depending on the source.
 Vocalist Dead started to write the lyrics when he joined the band in 1988.
 In 1990 studio versions of the songs "The Freezing Moon" and "Carnage" were recorded, appearing on the CBR Records compilation album Projections of a Stained Mind.
 Mayhem's drummer, Jan Axel "Hellhammer" Blomberg, claimed that the lyrics of "Freezing Moon" were "meant to make people commit suicide".
 Dead said in a 1989 interview by Marduk guitarist Morgan "Evil" Håkansson, published in Slayer fanzine, that by then he had written the lyrics for "Funeral Fog", "Freezing Moon", "Buried by Time and Dust" and "Pagan Fears".
 Finished versions of these songs appeared on the album Live in Leipzig, a concert recording from November 1990 which was released in 1993.

 By 1991, Dead and Euronymous were living in a house in the woods near Kråkstad, which was used by the band to rehearse.
 On 8 April 1991, while alone in the house, Dead slit his wrists and throat and then shot himself in the forehead with a shotgun.
 He left a brief suicide note, which apologized for having used the gun indoors and began with "Excuse the blood".
 His body was found by Euronymous.
 Before calling the police, he went to a nearby shop and bought a disposable camera with which he photographed the body, after re-arranging some items.
 One of these photographs was later used as the cover of a bootleg live album titled The Dawn of the Black Hearts.